 For this, service providers must typically recognize customer journeys, define how their services create value, and outline the service properties in line with customer requirements.

-As a result, service providers use consumer feedback, market surveys, and other data to amend and enhance their services over time, assuring customer loyalty and business success.
+As a result of their continuous improvement efforts, service providers use consumer feedback, market surveys, and other data to amend and enhance their services over time, thereby assuring customer loyalty and business success.

 What are the key service management processes?